-“If we want to be an innovator we couldn’t just be chasing parity.
+“If we were to become an innovator we couldn’t just be chasing parity.
 We needed to move very quickly to an entirely new operating model.
-To be first to market with innovative features meant we needed to cultivate a data driven decision making culture, along with a modern digital experience design focus.”
+To be first to market with innovative features meant we needed to cultivate a data-driven decision-making culture, along with a modern digital experience design focus.”

 Aligning the team became a key intent.
 “We had a great team, but they were pulling in different directions.
 There was no data, no standard way to build products.
 It was all quite ad-hoc.
 Just do what you can, wear lots of hats.
 We had no uniformity, which meant we couldn’t move out of reactive mode, into a strategic mindset.”

 The very things that made the organisation so successful as a startup, were becoming a hindrance to its vision.

 Maidment set an aggressive target of transforming product delivery within a year.
 While he was clear what needed to be achieved over this time, he knew they would need help.

 “Firstly, I wanted a company that had done it before.
 They had to have a track record of helping companies transform at a people and process level.
 But I also needed a partner that could work with the complexity and pace.
 We needed to be nimble in the way we approached the transformation, to be able to pivot and adapt.
 Elabor8 has a good reputation in this space.”